jasontthai/jasonthai.me/_posts/2022-06-26-site-really-simplified.md

 category: blog
 tags:
   - design
-description: This site really lost some real weight!
+description: This site really lost some weight!
 ---

 I made this site load even faster.
 GTMetrix now reports this homepage with a whooping size of [21.9KB Uncompressed](https://gtmetrix.com/reports/jasonthai.me/KBgZSPJ7/), down from [152KB Uncompressed](https://gtmetrix.com/reports/jasonthai.me/rZUIF3dw/) when I redesigned it a little over a week ago.